 Mr. Edwin Walker, Administration on Aging

 The Council Roster, which gives titles, affiliations, and terms of appointment, is appended to these minutes as attachment A.

 In Addition to NIA Staff, Other Federal Employees Present:

-Dr. Bruce Reed, Center for Scientific Review, NIH
+Dr. Aurea Denise De Sousa, Center for Scientific Review (CSR), NIH